OrHershko/PollBuilder/README.md

 ## Team Retrospective

-*(This section should be filled out by the team based on their experience.)*

-**Reflections on Collaboration:**

-*   What worked well in terms of teamwork and communication?
-*   What challenges did we face working together?
-*   How did we resolve disagreements or different approaches?
-*   How was the workload distributed?
-Was it fair?
+* What worked well - We had two productive meetings (Discord), used GitHub for coordination, and GitHub Copilot helped with code writing.
+Communication was clear.

+* Challenges - At first, we weren’t sure how to split the work.
+Also, Copilot sometimes suggested complex designs we had to simplify.

+* Resolving disagreements - We discussed each approach and chose what fit the assignment best.
+Team decisions were made together.

+* Workload distribution - At first, we planned to divide tasks, but ended up working together using Copilot, reviewing and refining code as a team.
+It felt fair.

 **Lessons Learned on AI Usage:**

-*   How did we use AI tools (like GitHub Copilot) during development?
+*   How did we use AI tools during development?
+We used Copilot for writing code, generating boilerplate, and getting quick suggestions.
+It helped us move faster.

-*   What were the benefits of using AI? (e.g., code suggestions, boilerplate generation, debugging help, documentation assistance)
+*   What were the benefits of using AI?
+It saved time, helped with syntax, and gave us ideas when we were stuck.
+Also useful for documentation and debugging hints.

-*   What were the limitations or challenges? (e.g., incorrect suggestions, understanding context, over-reliance)
+*   What were the limitations or challenges?
+Sometimes the suggestions were wrong or too complex.
+It didn’t always understand the context of our task.

 *   Did using AI change our development process?
 How?
+Yes, instead of splitting tasks, we used Copilot to write core parts together and then edited as a team.

 *   What would we do differently regarding AI usage next time?
+Next time, we’d review suggestions more carefully and use Copilot more for ideas, less as a full solution.